yuelongzheng/JavaSudoku/README.md

 # Future Improvements

 - Add a log file for converted Websudoku sudoku
-- Improve the UI of the program
+- Improve the GUI of the program
+- Make the program into an application
+- Add shortcut buttons